haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/cli/config-cli-subcommands-i18n.md

 To enable an additional package for an existing language, name the new package any name except for an existing language code name (to avoid confusion).
 Specify configurations of a package in the language package's `language.xml` meta-information file as discussed in the the next section.

-## Examples of using translation commands
+## 例如s of using translation commands
 The following sections provide end-to-end examples of using the commands discussed in this topic to create translation dictionaries and translation packages:

 -   <a href="#config-cli-subcommands-xlate-example1">Example: Create a translation dictionary for a module or theme</a>